eliotstocker/Light-ControllerAPI/readme.md

 -----------
-Android Client Library for [Light Controller Android App](https://github.com/eliotstocker/Light-Controller) allowing your application to control the lighting in a users home with ease and no need to write any socket connections etc. along with helper classes to write providers for Light Controller to allow it to control over Light brands etc.
+Android Client Library for [Light Controller Android App](https://github.com/eliotstocker/Light-Controller) allowing your application to control the lighting in a users home with ease and no need to write any socket connections etc. along with helper classes to write providers for Light Controller to allow it to control other Light brands etc.

 Installation
 ------------